noahgift/aws-step-functions/README.md

 The overall idea is to chain AWS Lambda functions together where the input of one feeds into another function.

+### You can invoke the AWS Lambda via a series of commands

 ## Resources